 The cost-effective way to stabilise housing affordability across the whole of Britain

-The following remedies are designed to correct the housing markets by enabling sufficient affordability to be maintained for those working locally.
+The following three remedies are designed to correct the housing markets by enabling sufficient affordability to be restored and maintained, aimed particularly at those working locally.

 Did you know that a substantial part of the price of a house today is based on the value of the land beneath it!

 You may well ask, how have ‘I’ (one person or individual), come to know exactly what to do and which way to turn in order to resolve matters of this degree of specialisation?
-The answer is that I chose surveying and valuation as my career in my 20’s and commenced in a training job back in the 60’s, working amongst qualified surveyors already knowing all of these things.
-I chose this as my career, in challenging times, taking five or so years to qualify as a surveyor myself and be able to put such knowledge into use advising the public throughout the rest of my life.
-As I’m now retired, I can give commentary to what I have come to know over my career resulting in being able to diagnose and cure the present and housing crisis issues relating to various aspects of land, buildings, law, planning and economics and crucially, I understand how to use valuation as being the overriding tool required for resolving the housing price issues which are becoming a problem to society at large these days.
+The answer is that I chose surveying and valuation as my career in my 20’s and commenced in a training job back in the 60’s, working amongst a team of qualified surveyors already knowing all of these things and taking five or so years to qualify by examination.
+As a newly qualified surveyor I could then put such knowledge into use, advising clients and employers throughout the rest of my career.
+As I’m now retired, I can give commentary to what I have come to know over my career.
+I am able to diagnose and cure the present housing crisis using my knowledge relating to land, buildings, law, planning, economics and valuation.
+Crucially, I understand how to use valuation knowledge as the essential tool required for resolving the present house pricing issues, which have becoming a significant problem across society these days.
+There are two further proposals to set out in addition to this.

 To continue …